0karl0/sam_server_gpu_aws/README.md

 ### Models

-When Server1 starts it ensures required model weights are present under `shared/models`, downloading any missing files without overwriting existing ones.
+When Server2 starts it ensures required model weights are present under `shared/models`.
+If the `S3_BUCKET` environment variable is set it first looks for the weights in `s3://<bucket>/models/` and falls back to the public HTTP URLs only when the objects are missing.
+Newly fetched files are uploaded to the bucket so later instances can reuse them even if the upstream links are unavailable.
 The following weights are fetched:

 * `vit_l.pth` – Segment Anything
 * `birefnet-dis.onnx` – rembg